 Defining your value proposition helps you to understand what messages you should focus on, and which to avoid being sidetracked with.
 This model helps you separate the wheat from the chaff.
 Let's take a look at how it works.
 The model is made up of four concentric circles each designed to describe a different part of your offer.
 They are Core, Expected, Augmented and Potential.

 The innermost one, labelled Core, is where you define, at its most basic, what kind of business you are (if you’re writing a brand value proposition) or what kind of product you’re selling.
 If you were selling the latest iPhone, the centre would have word “phone”, because the core function of an iPhone is to make and receive phone calls.
-In our business we define our core as a Creative Consultancy.
+In our business we define our core as a brand and communications agency.

 The next circle is labelled Expected, and here you write all the things that someone might expect from a business or product like yours.
 There’s a lot that goes in to running a business, servicing customers and delivering a quality product.
 And although that can sometimes seem like an achievement in itself, it’s what customers expect.
 So, in this circle, write down all the things you do that people would expect to deliver as part of your service.